dev-paschall/dev-paschall/README.md

 # 👋 Hey, I'm Paschal Arowolo

-I'm a DevOps and Automation Engineer in training — learning in public, building real projects, and growing one script at a time.
+I'm a DevOps and Automation Engineer in training. learning in public, building real projects, and growing one script at a time.

 ---